 We aim to be “a force for improvement through intelligent, responsible and focused inspection and regulation”

-I work with data to generate insight about the education sector for Ofsted
+My Work: I work with data to generate insight about the education sector for Ofsted

 I work for OFSTED, the government agency that inspects education (both for children and adults) and childcare across England.
 I work on a big civil service campus near Temple Meads where staff from a lot of departments are based.